Blog: Pride Against Prejudice

 Let's have more opportunities where we can get together, talk, share experiences and ideas, and learn about each other.
 Not just events like this, but support and social group meetings too — they're a great place to start the conversation.
 You can see what's around on our Stammering Groups & Communities page.
 It has lists of in-person groups, online special interest groups, as well as details of Facebook groups.

 City Lit is an adult education centre that runs therapy courses for people who stammer.
-To see the full range of options available, see our Therapy & Courses section.
+To see the full range of options available, see One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.